anoushk1234/reading-list/notes/distributed-replication.md

 - One sync node failure can cause leader to lock writes until node is back up

 Realistically you can maintain one sync node and other async nodes

+## Adding new followers
+To make sure new followers have access to node data copy and to prevent write locking the db, we maintain snapshots of the database for new nodes to copy.
+The new node then requests changes from snapshot to current time that have happened and executes to get up to the tip.